matiasmolinas/evolving-agents/README.md

 This toolkit provides a robust, production-grade framework for building autonomous AI agents and multi-agent systems.
 It uniquely focuses on enabling agents to understand requirements, design solutions (potentially using specialized design agents like `ArchitectZero`), discover capabilities, evolve components, and **orchestrate complex task execution based on high-level goals**, all while operating within defined governance boundaries.

+The core philosophy is **agent-centric**: the system itself is managed and orchestrated by specialized agents (like the `SystemAgent`), which leverage tools to interact with underlying services and manage other components.

 ## Core Features

 *   **Goal-Oriented Orchestration:** A central `SystemAgent` acts as the primary entry point, taking high-level goals and autonomously determining the steps needed, orchestrating component creation, communication, and execution.
-*   **Intelligent Solution Design (Optional):** Agents like `ArchitectZero` can analyze requirements and design detailed multi-component solutions, providing blueprints for the `SystemAgent`.
+*   **Intelligent Solution Design (Optional):** Agents like `ArchitectZero` can analyze requirements and design detailed multi-component solutions, providing blueprints *for the SystemAgent*.
 *   **Internal Workflow Management:** For complex tasks, the `SystemAgent` can *internally* generate, process, and execute multi-step workflow plans using specialized tools (`GenerateWorkflowTool`, `ProcessWorkflowTool`), abstracting this complexity from the caller.
 *   **Semantic Capability Discovery:** The `SmartAgentBus` allows agents to find and utilize capabilities based on natural language descriptions, enabling dynamic service discovery and routing via a logical "Data Bus".
 *   **Ecosystem Management:** The `SmartAgentBus` also provides a logical "System Bus" for managing agent registration, health, and discovery.